 As an Assistant Instructor you gain insight and experience in teaching, guiding and supporting students under the direction of our Instructors.
 We help you develop your scuba diving abilities to become a confident and vital part of a scuba diving team.
-You earn a PADI Instructor rating through hard work and commitment, but you’re rewarded with a job that lets you share incredible underwater adventures with others – transforming their lives for the better and enriching yours.
+You earn a PADI Assistant Instructor rating through hard work and commitment, but you’re rewarded with a job that lets you share incredible underwater adventures with others – transforming their lives for the better and enriching yours.

 Are you ready to join the ranks of the dedicated professionals who teach the world’s most progressive and popular scuba diving education programs?
-Then Go PRO with an Instructor Development Course and join our friendly, supportive, professional scuba diving team.
+Then Go PRO with an Assistant Instructor Course and join our friendly, supportive, professional scuba diving team.

 What do you need to start?

-A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Instructor Development Course.
-You also need:
+A PADI Divemaster who has been a certified diver for six months may enrol in the PADI Instructor Development Course.

-- At least 60 logged dives (with experience in night, deep and navigation diving)
+• At least 60 logged dives (with experience in night, deep and navigation diving)

-- Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
+• Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.

 • A medical statement signed by a doctor within the last 12 months.

 • You need to be 18 years old or older.

 Key topics include:

-- PADI Standards and Procedures for courses you can teach with in water workshops.
+• PADI Standards and Procedures for courses you can teach with in water workshops.

-- Learning, Instruction and the PADI System.
+• Learning, Instruction and the PADI System.

-- Discover Scuba Diving and Snorkeling Programs
+• Discover Scuba Diving and Snorkelling Programs

-- Confined Open Water and Open Water teaching presentations
+• Confined Open Water and Open Water teaching presentations

-- Dive Rescue Skills assessment
+• Diver Rescue Skills assessment

-- Independent/Online study
+• Independent/Online study

 The Learning and Teaching Materials you need are:

-- Instructor cue cards for PADI core courses
+• Instructor cue cards for PADI core courses

-- OW Prescriptive Lesson Guides
+• OW Prescriptive Lesson Guides

-- PADI Guide to Teaching
+• PADI Guide to Teaching

-- PADI Speciality Instructor Manual
+• PADI Speciality Instructor Manual

-- Quiz and Exam Booklets for the core courses
+• Quiz and Exam Booklets for the core courses

-- Lesson planning slates for confined and open water
+• Lesson planning slates for confined and open water

-- IDC candidate Workbook and related reference materials
+• IDC candidate Workbook and related reference materials

-- Classroom presentations
+• Classroom presentations

-- Candidate teaching presentations
+• Candidate teaching presentations

-- Confined water workshops
+• Confined water workshops

-- Open water workshops
+• Open water workshops

-- Lots of serious fun and support from all the team!
+• Lots of serious fun and support from all the team!

-Please contact the Dive Centre to discuss and plan your course
+Interested in becoming an Assistant Instructor?
+Please contact the Dive Centre to discuss and plan your course.